Blepharoplasty in Irvine, CA

 The incisions made during an eyelid lift will cause minor scarring.
 However, the location of the incisions means that the scars won’t be very visible.
 In an upper eyelid lift, the incisions are hidden in the crease of the eyelid.
 In a lower eyelid lift, the incisions are made in the lash line or inside the lid itself.

 Yes, you can combine an eyelid lift with other facial plastic surgeries to rejuvenate the entire face.
-You might combine it with an eyebrow lift or facelift, depending on your goals.
+You might combine it with other facial rejuvenation procedures such as an eyebrow lift or facelift, depending on your goals.
 Your surgeon can let you know if they think combining surgeries is a good option.

 If you live near Irvine, CA, Socal Aesthetic Surgery offers blepharoplasty among its services and is conveniently located at 113 waterworks way, Suite #100, Irvine, CA 92618.